 Tubeless tires (also called clincher tubeless-ready) are becoming increasingly popular.
 They don’t use the inner tube as standard clincher tires.
 Instead, they use liquid sealant that fills out gaps and possible leaks.

-You can also use tubeless tires with lower pressures for better comfort and better puncture resistance.
+You can also use tubeless tires with lower pressures for better comfort and puncture resistance.
+The biggest downside of tubeless wheels is their higher price and weight compared to tubular wheels.

 Rim Depth

 Rim depth is one of the most critical features of wheels that influence aerodynamics and weight.
+The equation is simple:

 THE DEEPER THE RIMS = THE MORE AERO = THE HIGHER WEIGHT